-- (1) Define and describe various principles, theories, and research findings related to women's health and psychology. - (2) Explain how various psychosocial factors interact to impact women's health. - (3) Demonstrate ability to evaluate and integrate both quantitative and qualitative research on women's health. - (4) Apply course material to broader psychological research and life experiences.
+- (1) Define and describe various principles, theories, and research findings related to women's health and psychology. - (2) Explain how various psychosocial factors interact to impact women's health. - (3) Demonstrate ability to evaluate and integrate both quantitative and qualitative research on women's health. - (4) Apply course material to broader psychological research and life experiences. - (5) Demonstrate ability to find, integrate, evaluate, and determine the gaps in the psychological literature regarding a women's health issue. - (6) Demonstrate ability to design and/or evaluate the merits of a social psychological intervention related to women's health.

-- (5) Demonstrate ability to find, integrate, evaluate, and determine the gaps in the psychological literature regarding a women's health issue. - (6) Demonstrate ability to deconstruct cultural assumptions about gender and health. - (7) Communicate an argument orally based on relevant findings and gaps in the psychological literature regarding a women's health issue. - (8) Communicate an argument in writing based on relevant findings and gaps in the psychological literature regarding a women's health issue.
+- (7) Communicate an argument orally based on relevant findings and gaps in the psychological literature regarding a women's health issue. - (8) Communicate an argument in writing based on relevant findings and gaps in the psychological literature regarding a women's health issue.